 If you’re thinking of something similar for your garden then this is a great DIY project that most competent DIYers can take on.
 All you need is a little patience and a good supply of reclaimed wood.

 Here’s a few images of the process.
+Read how to make this scaffold board boardwalk here.

 And here is the before and after.